MicrosoftDocs/learn/learn-pr/contributors/contribute-to-docs-browser/includes/7-exercise-pull-request-sign-off.md

 ## Review

-It's good practice to review the PR, check that any validation issues or comments have been resolved, and complete a final check that your changes are ready for publishing.
+It's good practice to review the PR, check that you resolved any validation issues or comments, and complete a final check that your changes are ready for publishing.
 Review your PR by selecting the **Files changed** tab and confirming that your new sentence was added correctly.
 When you're finished, return to the **Conversation** tab.

 ## Sign off on your PR